windmaomao/windmaomao.github.io/kb/resume/project.md

 : Oct 2018 - Current
 : *React* *Mobx* *Redux* *Java* {.labels}
-: Management of equipments for carriers with different origin and destination and availability settings.
+: Post equipments for carriers with different origin and destination and availability settings.

 Highlights